geewizz246/dbms2-project/README.md

 # dbms2-project

-Add a comments collection or aint wont work
+Add a comments collection or it wont work